 20mL – 1mL = 19mL of diluent required.

-68mL of water is required to produce 100mL of a mixture containing 250mg of Drug X in each 5mL dose.
-Bearing this in mind, calculate the displacement volume for a quantity of powder equivalent to the 250mg dose of Drug X.
+68mL of water is needed to produce 100mL of a mixture containing 250mg of drug X in every 5mL dose.
+Calculate the displacement volume for a quantity of powder equivalent to the 250mg dose of drug X.

-If 68mL is required, it must mean 5,000mg displaces the remaining 32mL of water.
+If 68mL is needed, it means 5,000mg displaces the remaining 32mL of water.